Covid-19 Advice & Support for the creative sector

 Krowji has also published a list of resources which you may find very useful.

-The Cornwall Museums Partnership team has collated resources and support for the museum community during COVID-19.
+The Cornwall Museums Partnership team has collated resources and support.
+This is for the museum community during COVID-19.

 Current Creative Opportunities

-Cornwall 365 are offering all digital events and experiences free promotion to support the creative and cultural sectors during the COVID-19 crisis.
+Cornwall 365 are offering all digital events and experiences free promotion.
+This is to support the creative and cultural sectors during the COVID-19 crisis.